charanahu/charanahu/README.md

 I'm a final year student at SDMIT, Ujire pursuing B.E. in Information Science Engineering.
 Being a technology enthusiast, I love to explore new technologies and leverage them to solve real-life problems.
 I'm driven by the will to create an impact and encourage diversity and inclusion in communities.

-## Access my educational, technical, and lifestyle videos through my YouTube Channel --> cDroid
+## Here, you will be getting educational, technical, and lifestyle videos.
 <a href="https://www.youtube.com/cDroid"> <img src="https://github.com/charanhu/charanhu/blob/master/social/8.png"></a>

 ## My blogs here